saltyorg/docs/docs/sandbox/apps/firefox.md

 ## Configuration

-Settings are available as [environment variables:octicons-link-external-16:{ .sb-icon--sm }](https://github.com/jlesage/docker-firefox#environment-variables) in `/opt/firefox/.env`.
+Settings are available as [environment variables:octicons-link-external-16:{ .md-icon--sm }](https://github.com/jlesage/docker-firefox#environment-variables) in `/opt/firefox/.env`.

-???+ question "Security"
+??? tip "Access Control"

-    By default, web access is restricted by Authelia, and VNC access is secured through SSH authentication; hence, no VNC password is configured.
-To add this extra layer of security, the process is straightforward:
+    By default, web access is restricted by Authelia and VNC access by SSH authentication; hence, no VNC password is configured.
+To add this extra layer of authorization, the process is straightforward:

     1. Run the following command:
        ```shell